seqfx/aeroback/README.md

 `dirstorage` is a directory inside the bucket.
 Highly recommended to have different directories for different machines.

 ####Incremental Files Backup
-**This section can be repeated several times for different directories.** Incrementally uploads all new/changed files to storage.
+**This configuration section can be repeated several times for different directories.** Incrementally uploads all new/changed files to storage.
 Example:
 ```
 [backup_dir_increment]
     active = true